sweattep/modern_quotes/README.md

 >Babies don't need money to avoid being homeless

->When pride goes up, blessings come down
+>When pride goes, blessings come

 >Nobody cares about work, homework, responsibilities, or anything when they're laying in a hospital bed or given three months to live